Six Flags New Orleans: Bayou Phoenix (2021–present)

 In October 2021, New Orleans Mayor LaToya Cantrell announced Bayou Phoenix as the partner chosen to redevelop the site.
 On November 10, 2022, the redevelopment plans were announced to be "on life support" and "could be dead soon", as no lease agreement has been reached.
 On March 7, 2023, an agreement was finally reached to redevelop the park.
 On August 15, 2023, the New Orleans Redevelopment Authority approved the Bayou Phoenix development proposal to move to the next phase.
 A September 2023 article by Axios reported the park redevelopment will move forward.
 In October 2023, the lease was signed.
 In August 2024, it was announced that beginning in September, Six Flags New Orleans will be demolished after 19 years, and construction on the new development will begin shortly after.
 Demolition started in November 2024 by Smoot Construction but was later put on halt due to contractor license issues.
-The demoliton of the park subsequently resumed with a new contractor in December 2024.
+The demolition of the park subsequently resumed with a new contractor in December 2024, and the site was cleared of all remaining park structures by March 2026.